 Step 1: |

 Identify the Affected/Sick Meridian(s)The first step is to determine which meridian(s) is affected.
-The area of pain may span one or multiple meridians or reside between meridians. |
+The area of pain may follow a single meridian, span across multiple, or reside between meridians. |

 ---|---|